kristopolous/DRR/tools/README.md

 The list format shows files as

-    name  size:(byte size)  date:(number format)
+    name  size: (byte size)  date: (number format)

-Where the date number format is the perpetually increasing `strftime('%Y%m%d%H%M%S')`
+Where the date number format is the perpetually increasing `strftime('%Y%m%d%H%M%S')`.

+Given the naming convention and the output convention, we can establish the guarantee that there are 5 fields with whitespace (PCRE '\s') between them.
+That means that awk ' { print $3 } ' will always print the size, every time - without hassle.

 The deletion works via stdin and reads the first argument.
 So to delete all the test account mp3s I could do this:

     ./cloud.py -q list -s test | ./cloud.py -q unlink

 Also you could another thing to say, only delete files that are 50 bytes.
+We can use our guarantees established above to do this pretty easily.

-    ./cloud.py -q list -s test | grep 'size:50 ' | ./cloud.py -q unlink
+    ./cloud.py -q list -s test | grep 'size: 50 ' | ./cloud.py -q unlink

+Also there doesn't need to be a prefixing query for list

+    ./cloud.py -q list

+works fine ...

+So to sort all the cloud files based on size, I like to first cache them since it takes about 20 seconds or so.

+    ./cloud.py -q list > allfiles

+Then I can run things like

+    sort -nk 3,3 allfiles   # Finds largest file sort -nrk 5,5 allfiles  # Finds oldest file

+If you want to delete specific files you could just have the unlinker running in another terminal

+    $ ./cloud.py -q unlink

+Now copy and paste the file names into that window and press enter.